Suicide Mortality Review Committee terms of reference – updated February 2020

 17. The Committee is expected to self-determine its operations, with the advice of the Secretariat and within budget.

-18a.
-The Commission will appoint a Chairperson and a Deputy Chairperson to the Committee.
-The Chairperson is expected to preside at every meeting of the Committee at which they are present, unless they deputise their responsibilities to the Deputy Chair.
+18.a.
+The Commission will appoint a Chair and a Deputy Chair to the Committee.
+The Chair is expected to preside at every meeting of the Committee at which they are present, unless they deputise their responsibilities to the Deputy Chair.

 21. Meetings will usually be held in Wellington.
 Actual and reasonable expenses for activities required by the Committee of its members (e.g., travel, accommodation, literature searches) will be met from the Committee’s budget provided prior approval is received.